 - To remind you of something you might have forgotten

-You want to start with a bowl that delights you, a bowl who’s sound has a place of sweet resonance in your mind.
+You want to start with a singing bowl that delights you, one who’s sound has a place of sweet resonance in your mind.
 This isn’t hard, certainly not on this website.
 Perfection is not required in this regard, there is not one single sound for starting on this journey.
 Once you have that bowl, it is good to put it somewhere where it is easy to see.
-The idea is to ring it frequently so you hear the bowl again and again so the visual cue is helpful.
+The idea is to ring it frequently so you hear the sound again and again so the visual cue is helpful.
 Over time the unique soundscape will find a place in your memory.
 Your brain is organized for sensitivity to unique repeating stimuli.
 Not only that but your brain is also organized to experience pleasure within a context of safe familiarity.
-You can use this grove as a fast way to access the good feeling that singing bowl is associated with.
+You can use this groove in your mind as a fast way to access the good feeling that your singing bowl is associated with.
 Put simply, familiarity breeds contentment.

-Your perception of an individual singing bowl can change based on your mental state, mood or even energy level.
+Your perception of a unique individual sound can change based on your mental state, mood or even energy level.
 You may not have the same response all the time.
 If you are fortunate enough to have a few singing bowls you can use the different tones to feel areas of your emotional landscape.
 A useful daily practice is to see whether you can perceive differences and correlate them to what is going on inside of you.

 How To Use Singing Bowls

-Often the more I play a singing bowl the more it will grow on me; I begin to resonate with the sound.
+Often the more I play a singing bowl the more it will grow on me, I begin to resonate with the sound.
 Some of the singing bowls that I have been ringing regularly over the past quarter century are absolutely inside me.
 The memory of the sound is so strong I can hear them even if I am not actually playing them.
 When you think about a favorite song, that capacity can come into play.
 It is easy and natural.
-You’ll buy singing bowls based on the attractiveness of the sound clip and maybe their looks but I’ll bet you enjoy your singing bowls even more as you play them over time and come into deeper resonance with them.
+You’ll buy singing bowls based on the attractiveness of the sound and maybe their looks but I’ll bet you enjoyment will expand as you play them over time and come into deeper resonance with them.